“Hey...hey...aw come on, wake up!”

 I twist the bottle open and pop two pills into my mouth and swallow them.
 He screams in agony and rage before vaporizing in a cloud of smoke.
 I breathe a sigh of relief and smile peacefully.
 I run to the park and begin to catch up to Alex, finally enlightened.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, geekofbakerstreetWrite a Review